 The HCCA defines a treatment to mean "anything that is done for a therapeutic, preventive, palliative, diagnostic, cosmetic or other health-related purpose, and includes a course of treatment, plan of treatment or community treatment plan".
-In this context, treatment does not include:
+In this context, treatment does not include,

-- (a) the assessment for the purpose of this Act of a person's capacity with respect to a treatment, admission to a care facility or a personal assistance service, the assessment for the purpose of the Substitute Decisions Act, 1992 of a person's capacity to manage property or a person's capacity for personal care, or the assessment of a person's capacity for any other purpose, - (b) the assessment or examination of a person to determine the general nature of the person's condition, - (c) the taking of a person's health history, - (d) the communication of an assessment or diagnosis, - (e) the admission of a person to a hospital or other facility, - (f) a personal assistance service, - (g) a treatment that in the circumstances poses little or no risk of harm to the person, - (h) anything prescribed by the regulations as not constituting treatment.
-[HCCA 199 s.2(1)]
+- (a) the assessment for the purpose of this Act of a person's capacity with respect to a treatment, admission to or confining in a care facility or a personal assistance service, the assessment for the purpose of the Substitute Decisions Act, 1992 of a person's capacity to manage property or a person's capacity for personal care, or the assessment of a person's capacity for any other purpose, - (b) the assessment or examination of a person to determine the general nature of the person's condition, - (c) the taking of a person's health history, - (d) the communication of an assessment or diagnosis, - (e) a person's confining in a care facility, - (f) a personal assistance service, - (g) a treatment that in the circumstances poses little or no risk of harm to the person, - (h) anything prescribed by the regulations as not constituting treatment.
+[HCCA 1996 s.
+2(1)]